intmus/inttheory22-23/_01-pitches-clefs/a1-pitchesclefs.md

 ### Conclusion

 Clefs have secondary names because each clef is centered around the pitch in its name.
 The bass clef's dots surround an F, and the two C-clefs are centered on middle C. Treble clef, however, not only encircles the G at the center of its spiral, but it evolved from a stylized *G*.
-For a well-researched, short article on the evolution of clefs, I suggest reading Jimmy Stamp's [The Evolution of the Treble Clef](http://www.smithsonianmag.com/arts-culture/the-evolution-of-the-treble-clef-87122373/) from the Smithsonian website.
+For a short and fun article on the evolution of clefs, I suggest reading Jimmy Stamp's [The Evolution of the Treble Clef](http://www.smithsonianmag.com/arts-culture/the-evolution-of-the-treble-clef-87122373/) from the Smithsonian website.

 The octave relationship for each clef is the most important thing you can remember from this discussion, and the easiest way to demonstrate this is to look at where middle C sits on each clef.
 Below, you can see the note names for the lines and spaces of each clef, and middle C is highlighted at the beginning of each staff.